 Short-tailed Weasels and Pine Marten

-Both members of the mustelid (weasel) family, short-tailed weasels (also known as ermine) and pine marten are a joy to see scurrying across cross-country ski trails and amongst the pine trees in the winter months.
-In the winter, short-tailed weasels turn completely white and can be found hunting in willows and spruce forests along the Northern Range.
+Both members of the mustelid family, short-tailed weasels (also known as ermine) and pine martens are a joy to see scurrying across cross-country ski trails and amongst the pine trees.
+During winter, short-tailed weasels turn completely white and can be found hunting in willows and spruce forests along the Northern Range.
 Pine martens can be spotted denning in conifer forests or hollowed out tree stumps.

 A pine marten perches in a Yellowstone conifer/Yellowstone NPS